nxhieu/Opal-front/README.md

     - All middleware in controllers will be pooled in routes folder using express.Router(function).
     - All error will be threw to error handling middleware with status code and error message.
     - The rest api follows MVC pattern with react app being the view part.
+    - System use AWS S3 bucket to store image.

 2. Library usage.